Persil: Henkel

-Henkel AG manufactures, distributes, and markets Persil in Germany, Poland and most of Europe, Egypt, Lebanon, Saudi Arabia, Syria and the United States.
+Henkel AG manufactures, distributes, and markets Persil in Germany, Poland and most of Europe, Egypt, Lebanon, Saudi Arabia, Syria, the United States and Canada.

 Henkel markets Persil under the name "Dixan" in Greece, Italy and Cyprus; and under the name "Wipp" in Spain and China.
 In Belgium, where both Henkel's Persil and Dixan can be found at major retailers, the Persil brand name is given priority by Henkel in its marketing.
 Henkel sells its Persil formulation in France under the name "Le Chat", as Unilever owns the licence to the Persil trademark in that country.

 For a time, upscale German appliance manufacturer Miele acted as a direct importer of Henkel's Persil products into Canada and the United States, where they could be purchased only at licensed appliance dealers.
 It was marketed as a premium German detergent that was the "officially recommended" detergent for its washing machines.
 Due to this exclusive import agreement and specialty positioning at appliance dealerships, it retailed for up to $40/box in Canada.
 It was later replaced by Miele's own brand laundry products.

 In April 2007, Henkel announced a global relaunching of the Persil brand and packaging to mark its 100th anniversary.
 Persil's other sub-brands (Le Chat, Dixan, and Wipp) were to be redesigned shortly afterward.

 Persil was introduced to Mexico in 2011.

 In March 2015, Henkel introduced Persil ProClean in the United States, a line of premium detergents available in Power-Liquid, Power-Caps and Power-Pearls.
 It was initially sold exclusively at Walmart stores.

 In June 2016, Henkel acquired Sun Products, the manufacturer of Wisk, and soon discontinued Wisk and replaced it with Persil.

 Persil ProClean was released in Canada in 2016.
 Power Pearls and liquid are available, including a Canada-only cold water liquid version.
 Caps are also available.

-Today, Persil’s premium laundry detergents are available in the US as liquid detergent and four-chamber Discs.
-Persil products undergo rigorous testing using a stain machine to dirty garments with common substances such as cocoa, make-up, lipstick, red wine or engine oil.
-The almost identical stains are intended to provide the ideal conditions for comparative wash tests, which are carried out using hundreds of washing machines made by different manufacturers to provide superior cleaning on laundry day.
+In the United States, Persil is sold in liquid and pack form.